pvanallen/delft-ai-toolkit/README.md

 # Visual Authoring for AI Prototyping

 # UPDATE as of March 18, 2020
-NOTE: We're in the process of updating the system to version 3.0, which means that the documentation and code may be out of sync.
-We're in the process of updating docs and code, and **hope** to have a new formal 3.0 release by March 27, 2020.
+NOTE: We're in the process of updating the system to version 3.0, and documentation and files may be correct for the current 2.1.0 release.
 The new version will include the following changes:

-* **Revised Hardware** - The Arduino + motor shield have been eliminated and replaced by the Adafruit Raspberry Pi [CRICKIT Hat](https://www.adafruit.com/product/3957).
-This simplifies both [hardware](#hardware) and software.
+* New hardware platform - the 3.0 system will remove the Arduino from the robot platform, replacing it with the Adafruit [CRIKIT Raspberry Pi Hat](https://www.adafruit.com/product/3957).
+This simplifies powering the robot, and reduces the software complexity.
-* **Changed Condition Nodes** - The Float and String Condition nodes have been made easier to use by adding dropdowns for the event type
+* Condition Node changes - the Float and String condition nodes are updated to have dropdown menus set the filters for their associated events.
-* **New Sensor Capability** - Added the ability to work with more than one sensor at a time, plus added the ability to use [capacitive touch sensing](https://learn.adafruit.com/adafruit-crickit-creative-robotic-interactive-construction-kit/recommended-capacitive-touch), usable with alligator clips, copper tape, and conductive paint.
-* **Updated to current version of Watson** - The system is updated to Watson Core SDK 1.2.0 and Watson Unity SDK 4.5
-* **Updated to Unity 2019.3.5** - The system now runs in the current version of Unity
-* **New Startup Process** - The robot now speaks its IP address on boot, and here is also a new script to simplify starting the robot toolkit software
-* **Misc** - Many small refinements and improvements have been made

-# Overview
+* Capacitive Touch Sensing - Up to four capacitive touch sensors are now possible.
+These allow a user to touch parts of the robot and get a reaction.
+* Multiple analog inputs - The software now supports up to eight simulataneous

 The Delft AI Toolkit (DAI-TK) is a system for designing and researching smart things.
 It provides a visual authoring environment that simplifies the use of machine learning, cognitive APIs, and other AI approaches.
 The node-and-connection visual graphs combine the advantages of behavior trees and dataflow models to create smart behavior in autonomous devices.

+# Overview
 The Delft AI Toolkit enables quick prototyping, experimentation and iteration of AI interactions with powerful nodes that support behavioral sequences, sensing, decision making, state management, and the simple invocation of AI techniques such as speech to text, text to speech, and visual object recognition.

 In addition, it encourages design strategies that start with simulation and smoothly progress toward a working prototypes of machine learning and hardware.